TCP-Lab/x.FASTQ/README.md

 RNA-Seq data analysis, which goes from the retrieval of raw reads to the generation of the expression matrix.
-1. `x.FASTQ` is a *cover-script* that performs some general-utility tasks, such dependency check, symlink creation, version and disk usage report generation;
+1. `x.FASTQ` is a *cover-script* that performs some general-utility tasks, such dependency check, symlink creation, and generation of version and disk usage reports;
 1. `getFASTQ` allows local downloading of NGS raw data in FASTQ format from the [ENA database](https://www.ebi.ac.uk/ena/browser/home);
-1. `trimFASTQ` uses BBDuk (from the
+1. `trimFASTQ` uses _BBDuk_ (from the
     [BBTools suite](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/))
     to remove adapter sequences and perform quality trimming;
 1. `anqFASTQ` uses [STAR](https://github.com/alexdobin/STAR) and
     [RSEM](https://github.com/deweylab/RSEM) to align reads and quantify
     transcript abundance, respectively;
-1. `qcFASTQ` is an interface for multiple quality-control tools, such as [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [MultiQC](https://multiqc.info/);
+1. `qcFASTQ` is an interface for multiple quality-control tools, including [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [MultiQC](https://multiqc.info/);
-1. `countFASTQ` assembles counts from multiple samples into one single expression matrix;
+1. `countFASTQ` assembles counts from multiple samples/runs into a single expression matrix, choosing among multiple metrics (TPM, FPKM, RSEM expected counts) and levels (gene or isoform); optionally, it injects experimental design information into the matrix header and appends gene symbol, gene name, and gene type annotations (__only Ensembl annotation for Human is currently supported__);
-1. `metaharvest` fetches and parses sample metadata from [GEO](https://www.ncbi.nlm.nih.gov/geo/) and/or [ENA](https://www.ebi.ac.uk/ena/browser/home)
+1. `metaharvest` fetches sample and series metadata from [GEO](https://www.ncbi.nlm.nih.gov/geo/) and/or [ENA](https://www.ebi.ac.uk/ena/browser/home)
-    databases to locally save metadata suitable for subsequent analysis of x.FASTQ-processed expression matrices.
+    databases, then it parses the retrieved metadata and saves a local copy (useful for both documentation and subsequent ___x.FASTQ___ analysis steps).

 In addition, ___x.FASTQ___ includes a number of auxiliary scripts (written in __Bash__, __R__, or __Python__) that are not meant to be directly run by the end